Node-RED as a No-Code EtherNet/IP to S7 Protocol Converter

 The output of the debug console did not report any errors so communication appears to be okay.

-eth-ip in Debug
+Screenshot showing the output of eth-ip in Debug panel

 But just to confirm, let’s toggle the value and see if comes through.

-eth-ip in Debug Toggle
+Screenshot showing the eth-ip node output in Debug panel after Toggle

 So by toggling the value and see the result, here we confirmed 2 things: